sailfishos/docs.sailfishos.org/Services/Development/Open_Build_Service/Packaging_for_OBS/README.md

  1. check out the sources and .spec file from the upstream repos as usual
  1. apply the path `spec.patch` to these sources
- 1. Continue the building as usual.
+ 1. continue the building as usual